 From Christmas trees to holiday baking, your house will be transformed from a normal environment to one filled with sights, sounds, and smells that will have your dog or cat ready to investigate.
 You can't blame them for being curious, but you can take the right steps to make sure they don't get into anything that could lead to a vet visit over the holidays.

-This article will explore the common holiday dangers around your home and offer Christmas holiday tips for pets to keep your pets safe and merry this holiday season.
+This article will explore the common holiday dangers around your home and offer Christmas holiday safety tips for pets to keep your furry family members safe and merry this holiday season.

 1. Toxic Seasonal Plants